 There is only one dimension per part in the chain

 Often you start at either end of the critical dimension/specification and figure out which dimension in the part affects your critical dimension (specification).
-That dimension doesn’t necessarily have to be on a drawing (but hopefully it does).
+That dimension doesn’t necessarily have to be on a drawing (but hopefully it is).
 And that dimension must interface with a subsequent part in your tolerance chain.

 • thickness of the (unstressed) gasket;